 Employees usually fall into three major categories: (1) Full-time; (2) Part-time; and (3) Temporary

-You may want to use the eligibility requirements under your insurance benefit plans (many health care plans exclude part-time employees who work less than a specific number of hours per week)
+You may want to use the eligibility requirements under your insurance benefits plans (many health care plans exclude part-time employees who work less than a specific number of hours per week)

 Some practices use temporary workers as a way to screen potential full-time candidates.
 Because some temporary employees may have an increased expectation of advancing to regular employment and eligibility for benefits, employers should make it clear that temporary workers are being hired for a limited period of time and are not eligible for benefits.

 Employers should explain the temporary nature of the job in a letter or other written document stating an approximate limit for the period that a worker is expected to be employed and give the option for the employer to extend as needed.

 In addition, employers should monitor the status of temporary employees so that if a limited duration of their employees changes, the employee can be reclassified and correctly offered benefits they may entitle to.
 Failure to do so may conclude with a misunderstanding and potential legal claims.